chitranshimaheshwari02/container-project/README.md

-# Containerized FastAPI + PostgreSQL Project
+# Containerized Web Application with PostgreSQL using Docker Compose and Macvlan/Ipvlan

 This project demonstrates containerization using Docker and Docker Compose.